 - allow the customer to record a message by pushing a button—and expect a return call from a banker the next business day

-While the increase of VTMs is on the horizon, many banks haven’t yet made that leap.
+While the availability of VTMs is here, many banks haven’t yet made that leap.
 Or they aren’t staffing them with people 24/7.
 So no matter what level of technology you offer, your institution still has the opportunity to observe customers' auto transactions—then learn from them and make improvements.

 You have an opportunity to observe what customers experience in action, either by self-serve or with some of your bank employees.
 Are you taking the time to do it?